Study Abroad Programme

 Are you an undergraduate at a university outside the UK that doesn't have an exchange agreement with the University of Portsmouth?
 The Study Abroad programme gives you the chance to study with us for one term or a full academic year.

-When you apply to come to Portsmouth on the Study Abroad programme, you'll choose to study in the faculty that best corresponds with your current studies – either Business and Law, Science and Health, Humanities and Social Sciences, Creative and Cultural Industries, or Technology.
+As a Study Abroad student, you'll have the opportunity to choose modules from across all five of our faculties that best corresponds with your current studies – either Business and Law, Science and Health, Humanities and Social Sciences, Creative and Cultural Industries, or Technology.

-To join us for September entry (for either a full year or 1 term exchange), you need to get your application to us by 19 August 2019.
-For January entries (1 term exchange only), the closing date for applications is 9 December 2019.
+To join us for Autumn entry (for either a full year or 1 term exchange), you need to get your application to us by August 2020.
+For January entries (1 term exchange only), the closing date for applications is 11 December 2020.

 - If you're an EU national, you can expect to pay £4,625 for one term, or £9,250 for a full academic year